Christina Stresemann

-Christina Stresemann (born 1957) is a judge at the Federal Court of Justice of Germany.
+Christina Stresemann (born 1957) is a German retired judge at the Federal Court of Justice.
+She retired on 31 May 2022.

 Until 2003, Stresemann worked at the District Court in Berlin, in the Berlin State Ministry of Justice and at the Chamber's Court in Cologne.

-Stresemann was the personal secretary of Jutta Limbach, then Berlin Senator of Justice, from 1989 to 1992.
-From 1995 to 1998 she was a scientific assistant to Jutta Limbach, then President of the Federal Constitutional Court of Germany.
+Stresemann was the personal secretary of Jutta Limbach, then-Berlin Senator of Justice, from 1989 to 1992.
+From 1995 to 1998, she was a scientific assistant to Jutta Limbach, then-President of the Federal Constitutional Court of Germany.

 Stresemann is the daughter of Wolfgang Stresemann and granddaughter of liberal statesman Gustav Stresemann, the Nobel Peace Prize-winning German Chancellor and Foreign Minister during the Weimar Republic.
 Her grandmother, Gustav Stresemann's wife Käte, was Jewish.

 Stresemann is married to Ingo Müller, Professor of Administration in Hamburg.